Table of Contents

 - Use Standard Layouts: Place elements like navigation bars at the top or left, as users expect.

-- Add Clear Notes: Include short explanations for how elements work, like “Click to open menu.”
+- Add Clear Notes: Include brief explanations for how elements work, such as “Click to open menu.”

-- Collaborate Early: Share wireframes with the team and clients to get feedback before moving forward.
+- Collaborate Early: Share wireframes with the team and clients to gather feedback before proceeding.

 - Test Often: Check wireframes with users or team members to catch issues early.